 - Students will be provided designated breaks from wearing face covering throughout the school day.
 These breaks will be taken in outdoor locations to the extent possible and will be supervised by staff ensuring social distancing guidelines are followed.

-- Proper face covering includes, but is not limited to, a surgical mask, cloth mask, balaclava or bandana and must completely cover the individual’s mouth and nose at all times while worn.
+- Proper face covering includes, but is not limited to: disposable face masks or cloth face masks including homemade cloth masks.
+Any face covering must cover the individual’s mouth and nose at all times while worn.

 - All individuals may choose to utilize their own face covering, however face coverings can and will be provided by OU BOCES as needed.

 - Prohibited face coverings - Any face covering which contains an exhaust valve is not permitted as it does not qualify as an appropriate face covering. https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/cloth-face-cover-guidance.html#masks-with-vents

 - Additional Personal Protective Equipment may be worn:

 - Respirators/N95 (Limited to individuals who have received all appropriate training, medical clearance and fit testing.)

 - Plastic Face Shields (A face covering must be worn in conjunction with this)